Game susceptibility, Correlation and Payoff capacity as a measure of Cooperative behavior in the thermodynamic limit of some Social dilemmas: The Public Goods Game (PGG)

 Here, we will discuss the results obtained for the \textit{payoff capacity} $\mathbb{S}_g$ via NEM, AS, DS and ABM, respectively.
 As shown in Figs.~\ref{fig:pgg-spec} and \ref{fig:pgg-spec-limit}, we observe that for both the limiting cases as well as at finite non-zero values of $\beta$, the results of NEM and ABM match exactly and they have the same inflexion point at $2\mathfrak{r}=(\mathfrak{t} - 2\mathfrak{p})$, which indicates the \textit{Nash equilibria}.
-Meanwhile, for both the limiting cases as well as at finite non-zero values of $\beta$, AS gives incorrect results where it depicts a different inflexion point, at $\mathfrak{r}\rightarrow 0$, for different values of $\beta$.
-The results obtained via DS are quite interesting, where, for finite non-zero values of $\beta$, we observe the inflexion point at $2\mathfrak{r}=(\mathfrak{t} - 2\mathfrak{p})$, which matches with the results of NEM and ABM.
+Meanwhile, for both the limiting cases as well as at finite non-zero values of $\beta$, AS has a different inflexion point, at $\mathfrak{r}\rightarrow 0$, for arbitrary values of $\beta$.
+The results obtained via DS are quite interesting, where, for finite non-zero values of $\beta$, we observe the inflexion point to be $2\mathfrak{r}=(\mathfrak{t} - 2\mathfrak{p})$, which matches with results from NEM and ABM.
 However, when $\beta\rightarrow 0$, DS predicts the inflexion point at $\mathfrak{r}\rightarrow 0$, which does not agree with the results of NEM and ABM.
-In the $\beta\rightarrow 0$ limit, we observe that DS gives incorrect results when we consider payoff capacity as an indicator.
+In the $\beta\rightarrow 0$ limit, we observe that DS is an outlier when we consider payoff capacity as an indicator.
 AS gives $\mathbb{S}_{g}^{AS} = 0,~\forall~\mathfrak{r}$, without any regard to whether or not the condition $2\mathfrak{r} \neq (\mathfrak{t} - 2\mathfrak{p})$ is satisfied, since by AS, $\mathbb{S}_g^{AS}$ is independent of the parameter $\mathfrak{t}$.
 In Fig.~\ref{fig:pgg-spec}, for increasing values of $\beta$, i.e., decreasing noise in the system, we observe a decrease in the payoff capacity near the Nash equilibria, for the methods NEM, DS and ABM, which suggests that the rate of change in payoff per player is minimum at the Nash equilibrium.